abdullahzihan16/simpleGAN/README.md

-This is a simple GAN architecture of Speech Enhanchment, only to understand GAN basic.
+This work presents a simple GAN-based speech enhancement architecture intended primarily for understanding the fundamental concepts of Generative Adversarial Networks (GANs).

-Here model accurecy is not the main target
+Achieving high model accuracy is not the primary objective.